 Consular Processing vs Adjustment of Status

 Wondering if consular processing or an adjustment of status is more favorable?
-One of the most significant advantages of green card consular processing is the speed in which it gets adjudicated.
+One of the most significant advantages of green card consular processing is the speed at which it gets adjudicated.
 In most cases, the average consular processing time ranges between 6 and 12 months while an adjustment of status can sometimes take upwards of a few years.

 As you can see, the time frame is significantly shorter for green card consular processing cases.
 That’s not to say, however, that an adjustment of status may not be the preferred option.
 With an employment-based adjustment of status, you have the ability to simultaneously apply for advance parole which allows you to re-enter the United States without an immigrant/nonimmigrant visa after traveling abroad.

 In either case, your processing time will heavily depend on the service center or U.S. consulate that is responsible for your case.
 Some people have reported having to schedule their consular interview many months in advance while others only have had to wait a few weeks.